What Is Direct Mail Marketing & How It Works

 - Send campaigns at the best time: According to The Direct Mail Company, the best days in general to send direct mail advertising campaigns are Tuesday, Wednesday, and Thursday—when recipients are in the middle of their work week.

 Pro tip: Postcards are some of the most versatile direct mail formats you can use.
-Write a short announcement, and add powerful graphics and a QR code or other calls to action.
+Write a short announcement and add powerful graphics and a QR code or other CTA.
 For more postcard inspiration, check out our list of the 23 best postcard examples.

 Resources for Direct Mail Campaigns